jonhteper/dates/README.md

 # dates
-go package for spanish dates
+golang package for spanish dates.
+Include simple operations with dates with the format YYYY-MM-DD